aia39/X-ray-Computed-Tomography-Sinogram-Data-Generation-from-Microwave-Tomography-Measurements-Using-Deep/README.md

 3. Run 'MakingMatrixCumulative.m' to get the final electric field vector.

-Then execute inverse solution to get image reconstructed from the electric field from forward solution.
+Then execute inverse solution to get sinogram image reconstructed from the electric field from forward solution.
 4. From Inverse Solution folder, run 'ANN_test_All_Meas_heal.m' to train the network.

 5. Run 'R_constructing_heal.m' to construct any CT image from the testing set.